jay-snee/terraformin/README.md

 ### State storage

 Kubernetes & Terraform both use AWS S3 for remote state storage and Terraform also uses a DynamoDB table to enable state locking.
-Whilst a fully managed cluster configuration is outside of the scope of this assignment, we can bootstrap state management in Kubernetes & Terraform with the Terraform configuration in `terraform/state-init`
+Whilst a fully managed cluster configuration is outside of scope, we can bootstrap state management in Kubernetes & Terraform with the Terraform configuration in `terraform/state-init`

 ```
 cd terraform/state-init